BIGJRA/emerald-unit-analysis/writeups/056_azumarill_writeup.md

 # Pokemon Emerald Unit Feel Analysis: Azurill line

-Marill is a TODO type Pokemon, first obtained at Lv.
+Marill is a Water type Pokemon, first obtained at Lv.
 13 on Route 117, or earlier at Lv.
 4-5 in Emerald only.
 Its ability is Huge Power or Thick Fat.
 It evolves at Lv.
 18 into Azumarill.

-Azurill is a baby Pokemon, obtained by breeding a Marill or Azumarill that is holding the Sea Incense.
+Azurill is a Normal-type baby Pokemon, obtained by breeding a Marill or Azumarill that is holding the Sea Incense.
 It evolves into Marill via Friendship.

 ### Base Stats